-The Mayo Clinic doctors introduced a new procedure on May 22, 2014 that will help their patients lose weight.
-The new procedure, Endoscopic Sleeve Gastroplasty, is a two-hour outpatient surgery for overweight patients who need to lose up to 40 pounds.
 Mayo Clinic doctors Dr. Barhma Abu Dayyeh and Dr. Christopher Gostout started the clinical trial in 2012 with just 10 patients.
-One qualifying patients was Cherish Grabau who lost 40 pounds fairly quickly after the procedure.
+One patient was Cherish Grabau, who lost 40 pounds fairly quickly after the procedure.

-Grabau met the qualifications for the Endoscopic Sleeve Gastroplasty procedure, which included a BMI of 30-35.
-Candidates for this procedure are not morbidly obese or those who won’t qualify for gastric bypass surgery.
-This new procedure is targeted at individuals who are overweight and looking to change their lifestyle and to prevent comorbidities from occurring as a result of excess weight on the body.
+With a BMI of 30-35, Grabau met the qualifications for this operation.
+Candidates for this procedure are not morbidly obese or won’t qualify for gastric bypass surgery.
+This new procedure targets individuals who are overweight and looking to change their lifestyle and prevent comorbidities from occurring due to excess weight on the body.

 It’s important to understand that this procedure is not a miracle cure; patients still must do a lot of work and take responsibility for their health.
-It takes will power to stand up and say that one is on the wrong path and want to stop the destruction before it damages too much of their body.
+It takes willpower to stand up and say that one is on the wrong path and wants to stop the destruction before it damages too much of their body.

-According to the doctors, this procedure differs from gastric bypass surgery because it can be reversed, repeated and adjusted according to each patient’s needs.
-They also mention that the procedure itself is much easier to perform, which allows them to treat many more patients and to prevent the inevitable.
-The procedure itself, the doctors say, give them a signal where they can go back in and tighten things up or remodify the sleeve itself.
+According to the doctors, this surgery differs from gastric sleeve and gastric bypass surgery because it can be reversed, repeated, and adjusted according to each patient’s needs.
+The procedure is much easier to perform, allowing them to treat many more patients.
+The doctors say the procedure gives them a signal that they can go back in and tighten things up or remodify the sleeve itself.

-According to the report, the new procedure will cost about $10,000 or about ¼ of the cost of traditional gastric bypass surgery.
-Dr. Gostout and Dr. Dayyeh have trained doctors in places such as Texas, California, Miami, Boston and St. Louis on how to perform this preventative procedure.
+According to the report, the new procedure will cost about $10,000 or about ¼ of traditional gastric bypass surgery costs.
+Dr. Gostout and Dr. Dayyeh have trained doctors in places such as Texas, California, Miami, Boston, and St. Louis on performing this preventative operation.